-City of Wharton - The City of Wharton had 26 significant events from 1960 to 2014.
+City of Wharton - The City of Wharton had 24 significant events from 1955 to 2020.
 Three significant events are described below.

-- On June 19, 2008, thunderstorm winds downed tree limbs and power lines throughout the city of Wharton.
-Several streets and highways, including U.S. 59 southbound at the Colorado bridge, were blocked. - On March 31, 2007, a tree was reported as being downed on a home. - On February 1, 2011, downed trees blocked roadways at the intersection of Avenue A and Texas, Cornell and Elm, and in the 800 block of North Alabama in the City of Wharton.
+• On February 1, 2011, downed trees blocked roadways at the intersection of Avenue A and Texas, Cornell and Elm, and in the 800 block of North Alabama in the City of Wharton.